 About Jon

 I’m a photographer who makes stories from fragments.
-My work examines how we construct meaning from incomplete information—whether pairing unrelated images, documenting urban decay, or amplifying pure randomness—and how those constructions reveal our compulsion to find patterns in chaos.
+My work examines how we construct meaning from incomplete information — pairing unrelated images, photographing urban debris, amplifying pure randomness — and what those constructions reveal about the compulsion to impose coherence where none was intended.

 24-Hour Flu documents a 2012 durational performance: 288 images posted to social media every five minutes for 24 hours, pulled randomly from my camera roll and captioned with found tweets and platform syntax.
 The work performs the compulsive production social media demands, exposing the physical toll of digital productivity and the absurdity of staying relevant through relentless posting.

-Graphic Images uses fragmented, panel-like compositions inspired by graphic novels to construct a serial political allegory about truth erosion and democratic collapse.
+Graphic Images uses fragmented, panel-like compositions inspired by graphic novels, each paired with a short allegorical text.
+Together they construct a serial narrative about the mechanics of disinformation, blind conformity, and institutional collapse.